 OK so how all this fits with bitcoins?

 Well, bitcoins are made to be an alternative for money also to be both a store of value and a mean for trading goods.
 They’re limited in number and we’ll never have more than 21 million bitcoins around.
 Therefore they’re designed to be deflationary.
 We now have all seen what the results of deflation are.
 However, in a bitcoin-based future it could still be easy for businesses to thrive.
 The way to go will be to switch from the debt-based economy to a share-based economy.
-In fact, because contracting debts in bitcoins will be very expensive business can still obtain the capital they want by issuing shares of their company.
+In fact, because contracting debts in bitcoin will be very expensive business can still obtain the capital they want by issuing shares of their company.
 This could be an interesting alternative as it will offer many investment opportunities and the wealth generated will undoubtedly be distributed more evenly among people.
 However, simply for clarity, I must say that the main costs of borrowing capital will be reduced under bitcoins as the fees will be extremely low and there will not be intermediaries between transactions (banks rip people off, both borrowers and lenders).
 This would buffer a few of the negative sides of deflation.
-Nevertheless, bitcoin s will face many problems unfortunately, as governments still need fiat money to cover back the huge debts that we inherited from the past generations.
+Nevertheless, s will face many problems unfortunately, as governments still need fiat money to cover back the huge debts that we inherited from the past generations.